NCAT can resolve disputes about stolen goods claimed to be in possession of a pawnbroker or second-hand dealer.

-You must apply to NCAT within 28 days after being served the Restoration Notice.
+You must apply to NCAT within 28 days after the pawnbroker or second-hand dealer was served with the Restoration Notice.

 The goods must be kept, unaltered, by the licensee until the matter is resolved.
 If there are criminal proceedings in the relation to the goods, the NCAT proceedings will be suspended until the criminal proceedings are concluded.

 08 Sep 2022